flancian/garden/agora pkg chapter.md

 - [[Siphon]]: a bridge which exploits a gradient.
 - [[Commons]]: a [[social organism]] or [[social system]] provisioned and maintained by a community of practice for the [[common good]].
 As per [[Elinor Ostrom]], [[Silke Helfrich]], [[David Bollier]], etc.

-# Vision
+## Intents

-This section details goals and values as they relate to the definition of an Agora on a high level.
+This section details intents, goals and values as they relate to the definition of an Agora on a high level.

-The Agora is a project for the betterment of the internet, potentially leading to the betterment of the world.
+- The Agora is a project for the betterment of the internet, potentially leading to the betterment of the world.
-To join an Agora, you only need to say you want to join it.
+- To join an Agora, you only need to say you want to join it.

-If you tell an Agora about a resource you care about, the Agora will try to link it and optionally save it for you.
+- If you tell an Agora about a resource you care about, the Agora will try to link it and optionally save it for you.

-The Agora as a project is positioned at the intersection of the fields of [[commoning]], [[patterning]] and [[knowledge management]].
+- The Agora as a project is positioned at the intersection of the fields of [[commoning]], [[patterning]] and [[knowledge management]].

-The Agora is a social [[memex]].
+- The Agora is a social [[memex]].

-The Agora is an experiment which seeks to answer the following question: what if, in the field of [[tools for thought]], [[multiplayer]] meant also [[multitool]]?
+- The Agora is an experiment which seeks to answer the following question: what if, in the field of [[tools for thought]], [[multiplayer]] meant also [[multitool]]?

 ## Praxis